State Record Fish

 • meet or exceed the current record.

-2. New open records must meet or exceed the Master Angler minimum weight for that species to be considered.
+2. New open records must meet or exceed the Master Angler Award minimum weight for that species to be considered.

 3. Anglers may be recognized in two different categories: “pole and line” or “alternative methods” (this includes trotlines, throwlines, limblines, banklines, jug lines, spearfishing, snagging, snaring, gigging, grabbing, bow, crossbow or atlatl).